Prednisolone is a similar drug of the new generation. An analogue of prednisolone without side effects. Indications for use

 • pregnancy.

-In severe and life-threatening conditions, the patient is prescribed pulse therapy using ultra-high doses for a short period of time.
-Within 3-5 days, 1-2 g of prednisolone is administered daily by intravenous drip infusion.
+For severe and life-threatening conditions, the patient is prescribed pulse therapy using ultra-high doses for a short period of time.
+For 3-5 days, he is given 1-2 g of prednisolone daily by intravenous drip infusion.
 The duration of the procedure is from 30 minutes to 1 hour.

 During treatment, the dosage is adjusted depending on the patient's response to therapy.
-It is considered optimal to administer prednisolone intravenously.
-For intra-articular administration, ampoules with Prednisolone are used only in cases where the tissues inside the joint are affected by the pathological process.
+It is considered optimal to administer Prednisolone intravenously.
+For intra-articular administration, ampoules with Prednisolone are used only in cases where the tissue inside the joint is affected by the pathological process.

-Positive dynamics is the reason for transferring the patient to tablets or suppositories with prednisolone.
-Treatment with tablets is continued until a stable remission develops.
-If it is impossible to administer IV prednisolone, the drug should be injected deep into the muscle.
+Positive dynamics are a reason to transfer the patient to tablets or suppositories with prednisolone.
+Treatment with tablets is continued until stable remission develops.
+If it is not possible to administer Prednisolone intravenously, the medicine should be injected deep into the muscle.
 However, it should be borne in mind that with this method it is absorbed more slowly.

-Depending on the pathology, the dose may vary between 30-1200 mg / day. (with subsequent reduction).
+Depending on the pathology, the dose can range from 30-1200 mg/day. (with its subsequent decrease).

-Children aged 2 months to 1 year are administered 2 to 3 mg/kg.
-Dosage for children from one to 14 years old - 1-2 mg / kg (in the form of a slow, lasting 3 minutes, intramuscular injection).
-If necessary, after 20-30 minutes, the drug is administered again at the same dose.
+Children aged from two months to 1 year are administered from 2 to 3 mg/kg.
+Dosage for children from one to 14 years of age is 1-2 mg/kg (as a slow, 3-minute intramuscular injection).
+If necessary, after 20-30 minutes the medicine is re-administered in the same dose.

 If a large joint is affected, 25 to 50 mg of prednisolone is injected into it.
-From 10 to 25 mg are injected into the joints of medium size, from 5 to 10 mg into small ones.
+From 10 to 25 mg is injected into medium-sized joints, and from 5 to 10 mg into small joints.

 Instructions for use of Prednisolone tablets

-The patient is transferred to taking pills, following the principle of gradual withdrawal of GCS.
+The patient is transferred to taking tablets, following the principle of gradual withdrawal of GCS.

-In the case of HRT, the patient is prescribed from 20 to 30 mg of prednisolone per day.
-Maintenance dose - from 5 to 10 mg / day.
-In some pathologies - for example, with nephrotic syndrome - it is advisable to prescribe higher doses.
+If HRT is used, the patient is prescribed 20 to 30 mg of prednisolone per day.
+Maintenance dose - from 5 to 10 mg/day.
+For some pathologies - for example, with nephrotic syndrome - it is advisable to prescribe higher doses.

-Instillations with the drug are carried out 3 times a day, instilling 1-2 drops of the solution into the conjunctival cavity of the affected eye.
+Instillations of the drug are carried out 3 times a day, instilling 1-2 drops of solution into the conjunctival cavity of the affected eye.
 In the acute phase of the disease, the instillation procedure can be repeated every 2-4 hours.

-For patients who have undergone ophthalmic surgery, drops are prescribed for 3-5 days after surgery.
+For patients who have undergone ophthalmic surgery, drops are prescribed 3-5 days after surgery.

-Ointment is a means of external therapy.
-It should be applied to the affected areas of the skin in a thin layer from 1 to 3 rubles / day.
-An occlusive dressing can be applied to limited pathological foci to enhance the effect.
+The ointment is a means of external therapy.
+It should be applied to the affected areas of the skin in a thin layer from 1 to 3 times a day.
+An occlusive dressing can be applied to limited pathological lesions to enhance the effect.

-In the case of use in children older than one year of age, the drug should be used as short a course as possible.
+When used in children over one year of age, the drug should be used for the shortest possible course.
 You should also exclude measures that enhance the absorption and resorption of prednisolone (occlusive, fixing, warming dressings).

-Therapy with glucocorticosteroids is aimed at achieving the maximum effect with the lowest possible doses.
+Glucocorticosteroid therapy is aimed at achieving maximum effect with the lowest possible doses.

-The duration of treatment depends on the diagnosis of the patient and the individual response to treatment.
-In some cases, the course lasts up to 6 days, with HRT it stretches for months.
-The duration of external therapy with the use of Prednisolone ointment is usually from 6 to 14 days.
+The duration of treatment depends on the patient's diagnosis and individual response to treatment.
+In some cases, the course lasts up to 6 days; with HRT it lasts for months.
+The duration of external therapy using Prednisolone ointment is usually from 6 to 14 days.

 Side effect

-The use of the drug can cause the following negative reactions of the body:
+Use of the drug may cause the following: negative reactions body:

 • acne;